luci-project/eval-atc23/expat/README.md

     ./cleanup.sh

-The following documentation contains a detail description of the steps to reproduce the Expat artifacts of the paper.
+The following documentation contains a detailed description of the steps to reproduce the Expat artifacts of the paper.

 However, all steps described bellow can also be automatically executed with

     ./run.sh

-At the end, the results of all individual tests (baseline, vanilla and backtesting) are stored in a `result-DATE` directory.
+In the end, the results of all individual tests (baseline, vanilla, and backtesting) are stored in a `result-DATE` directory.

 > **Please note:** The *failed test cases* in the `run-` output files do not refer to issues with *Luci* but to bugs in older libraries and, hence, are expected.
-> These *failed test cases* can be seen in the baseline as well and, when using dynamic updates via *Luci*. should reduce with increased library version.
+> These *failed test cases* can be seen in the baseline as well and, when using dynamic updates via *Luci*.
+These failed tests reduce with increasing library version.

 Files prefixed with `tableX` correspond to table *X* in the paper.
-However, a single table in the taber may be based on multiple such files (see detailed description for further information).
+However, a single table in the paper may be based on multiple such files (see detailed description for further information).

 > **Please note:** The summary files (`run-summary.txt`, `table*-run-*.txt`) are aggregated using the output of the test application and (in case of backtesting) other log files to match the package names (even when version numbers are identical).
-> However, it is possible that the script producing this file has bugs (especially in corner cases), therefore if in doubt please check the actual log files `run-*.out` (output of a single test application process), `link.log` (changes of library symlink by the observer script) and `status.log` (link status output of *Luci*).
+> However, it is possible that the script producing this file has bugs (especially in corner cases), therefore if in doubt please check the actual log files `run-*.out` (output of a single test application process), `link.log` (changes of library symlink by the observer script), and `status.log` (link status output of *Luci*).

 Vanilla Build